 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Each day your heart beats, on average, 100,000 times, pumping the blood through a vast system of blood vessels that is more than 60,000 miles long.
+Each day, your heart beats, on average, 100,000 times, pumping your blood through a vast system of blood vessels that’s more than 60,000 miles long.

-But making your heart work even harder — through moderate- to high-intensity physical activity on a consistent basis — can help lower your blood pressure and make your heart stronger.
+But making your heart work even harder — through moderate- to high-intensity physical activity on a consistent basis — can help lower your blood pressure and make your heart stronger, says cardiologist Leslie Cho, MD.

 Your heart is a muscle.
 Just like your bicep, the more you work your heart, the bigger and stronger it gets.

-In addition, exercise also improves blood flow to the heart.
-It does this by improving the ability of the coronary blood vessels, which are the arteries that supply blood to the heart, to dilate.
+In addition, exercise also improves blood flow to your heart.
+It does this by improving the ability of your coronary blood vessels, which are the arteries that supply blood to your heart, to dilate.

 Exercise also helps your other blood vessels’ ability to dilate, which, over time, lowers blood pressure.

-“In general, the lower your blood pressure is, the better off you are,” Dr. Ahmed says.
+“In general, the lower your blood pressure is, the better off you are,” Dr. Cho says.
 High blood pressure is a major risk factor for heart and blood vessel disease.

 - Muscles and tissue are better able to extract oxygen from your blood, even while you are resting.